ChrRambow/Alembic-TransformCache-Bake/README.md

 # Alembic-TransformCache-Bake
-Plugin that bakes an Alembic Transform Cache on an object into Keyframes
+Plugin that bakes an Alembic Transform Cache on an object into Keyframes Blender 2.91.0 +

-Install via Blender Preferences Addon dialog or place into Blender
+Install AlembicTFCbake.py via Blender Preferences Addon dialog or place into Blender.

 Usage.